Nadezhda Neynsky: Other fields of politics

-When talking in 2016 with a newspaper about a role model as a leader, she revealed her admiration for former US Secretary of State, Madeleine Albright.
+Speaking in 2016 to a newspaper about a role model as a leader, she revealed her admiration for former US Secretary of State, Madeleine Albright.

-Currently Nadezhda Neynski is the Ambassador of Bulgaria to Turkey.
+Nadezhda Neynski was the Ambassador of Bulgaria to Turkey from 2015 to 2021.

 Outside politics

 She was chairman of the Board of the Association of Small and Medium Enterprises in Bulgaria in 2007.
 She was also a member of the Advisory Group of the Southern Leaders' Round Tables (SLRT) to the Special Branch Cooperation among Developing Countries (Special Unit for South-South Cooperation) in 2006.
 She is a member of the International Advisory Committee to the "Democracy Coalition Project", in partnership with the Foundation "Bertelsmann", organization "Freedom House" and the Ghana Centre for Democratic Development (2006).
 President of the Institute for Democracy and Stability in Southeast Europe (2004).

 She became a member of the National Union of Civil Society UNITY of 8 December 2012.